KatherineMichel/tech-and-funding-toolkit/investor-frameworks/mark-suster-framework.md

 Due Diligence
 *   [How Much Information Should you Give VCs for Due Diligence?](http://www.bothsidesofthetable.com/2012/08/27/how-much-information-should-you-give-vcs-for-due-diligence)

-Business Plans, NDAs and Confidentiality
+Business Plans
 *   [Are Business Plans Still Necessary?](http://www.bothsidesofthetable.com/2009/11/03/are-business-plans-still-necessary)

+NDAs and Confidentiality
 *   [On NDAs and Confidentiality](http://www.bothsidesofthetable.com/2009/07/26/on-ndas-and-confidentiality)

 Number of Investors